University of Windsor: Reputation and rankings

 The University of Windsor has placed in higher-education school rankings.
 The 2025 QS World University Rankings ranked the university 547 in the world, and 20th in Canada.
 The 2023 Times Higher Education World University Rankings placed Windsor 501-600 in the world.
 In the 2022-2023 U.S. News & World Report Best Global Universities Ranking, the university placed 1121 in the world, and 21st in Canada.
 In terms of national rankings, Maclean's ranked Windsor 14th in their 2024 comprehensive university rankings.

 Scholarships

+One of the largest scholarship programs at the institution is the Outstanding Scholars program.
+It is unique for its interdisciplinary breadth, experiential learning depth an proportionate scale.
+Secondary students can apply to get a scholarship, mentorship, and leadership curriculum.
+After students complete their first year, the highest achieving students in each undergraduate faculty are invigted to compete for one of approximately 85 spots in the full Outstanding Scholars program.
+Full Outstanding Scholars are funded for six paid placements between their second and fourth year of study.
+What makes the program unique is its scale and the fact that students can become research assistants across any faculty on campus.
+Students also become part of the UWill Discover ecosystem which includes a journal, podcast and annual conference.

 The university joined Project Hero, a scholarship program cofounded by General (Ret'd) Rick Hillier, for the families of fallen Canadian Forces members.

 The university established Rosa Schreiber Award with the assistance of former University of Windsor Professor Economics, Alan A. Brown.
 From the university's Senate Committee on Student Awards: The competition award is open to arts or social science students in Year 2 or beyond.
 Applicants must submit a 1,500–2,000-word essay on some aspect of moral courage.
 Submission must be made to the Office of Student Awards.
 This competition will be held in alternate years.
 It was established in 1995 to honour Rosa Schreiber, an Austrian freedom fighter who risked her life to help others during World War II.